-- A. The following words and terms shall have the assigned meanings throughout this Part unless a specific context clearly indicates otherwise: - 1.
-"Administer" means the direct application of a medication, whether by injection, inhalation, ingestion, or any other means, to the body of an individual by: - a.
+- A. The following words and terms shall have the assigned meanings throughout this Part unless a specific context clearly indicates otherwise: - "Administer" means the direct application of a medication, whether by injection, inhalation, ingestion, or any other means, to the body of an individual by: - a.
 A licensed and authorized agent under his or her direction, or - b.
 The individual at the direction and in the presence of the licensed and authorized agent. - 2.
 "Admission" means acceptance into a program or service, after an initial biopsychosocial assessment has been conducted and includes opening a treatment record for the person, orienting him or her to the organization, and assigning his or her treatment to an appropriate staff person or team.
+Individuals shall be admitted to the organization no later than their third consecutive face-to-face clinical service.